-Now is the time of year when businesses start carving out time to begin planning for 2020.
+Fall is the time of year when businesses start carving out time to begin marketing planning for the new year ahead.
 But, what if the new ideas and strategies you’re considering next year don’t work?
 What if the market changes or potential customers don’t respond to your ad campaign like you think they will?
-What if you get the worst booth at the tradeshow and don’t generate any leads?
+What if you get the worst booth at the trade show and don’t generate any leads?
+Or, as we learned in 2020…what if a pandemic appears out of nowhere with lasting social and economic effects on our world?

-No business leader or marketing manager can predict exactly how things will turn out in 2020.
+No business leader or marketing manager can predict exactly how things will turn out in the new year ahead.
 That’s why allowing space to pivot your tactics without abandoning your entire strategy is the most important part of any marketing plan.

 How to Effectively Incorporate Pre-Planned Adjustments into Your Marketing Plan